novialriptide/shurl/README.md

 # Shurl ![license: Apache-2.0](https://img.shields.io/github/license/novialriptide/shurl) ![code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)

 Shurl is Shrunk's artificial intelligence platform.
-[Shrunk](https://github.com/oss/shrunk) is Rutgers University's official open-source URL shortener.
-This is not meant to be a standalone project and is supposed to be a submodule for [Shrunk](https://github.com/oss/shrunk).
+This is not meant to be a standalone project and is supposed to be a submodule for [Shrunk](https://github.com/oss/shrunk), an open-source URL shortener for Rutgers University.

 > [!NOTE]
 > This research project is not officially endorsed by Rutgers University.